CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-3-M365-Business-Management-Capabilities.md

 #### Task 1: Create Office 365 Groups

-1. Open the Microsoft 365 admin center page.
+1. Open the Microsoft 365 admin center page.using this link https://admin.microsoft.com.

 1. From the left-hand navigation menu click on the **Teams & Groups (1)** and click on **Active teams & groups (2)**.
 Under **Teams & Microsoft 365 groups (3)**, select **+ Add a Microsoft 365 group (4)**.